- Shouldn’t I wait for the weather forecast to book?

 Plan Sea is a U.S. Coast Guard-inspected commercial passenger vessel and is permitted to carry up to 22 passengers and two crew.
-For most cruises, we have limited the number of passengers to less than the Coast Guard-approved maximum so that our guests are more comfortable and less crowded.
+For most cruises, we have limited the number of passengers to 18 or fewer so that our guests are more comfortable and less crowded.

-Please refer to the individual cruise descriptions for capacities.
-If your group is more than the stated capacity, but less than 22, we will attempt to accommodate special requests –– especially for passengers who weigh less than 185 pounds.
+If your group is more than the stated capacity, but less than 22, we will attempt to accommodate special requests –– especially for groups who weigh on average less than 185 pounds.

 Before we purchased and renamed the vessel Plan Sea in 2014, she served as the offshore research vessel, Indigo, for the College of the Atlantic in Bar Harbor, Maine.
 We have completely retrofit the vessel with beautiful new furniture and wood to give her that yacht-like feel.

 The vessel is not handicap accessible.
-Depending upon the dock, there may be up to a three foot difference between the boat deck and dock height.
+Depending upon the dock and tides, there may be up to a three-foot difference between the boat deck and dock height.
 Aboard the boat, there are steps to get to the bathroom.

 There are a few things that you may want to bring to make yourself as comfortable as possible on the luxury passenger vessel.
 Once you are away from the dock, there is no going back if you happen to forget something important.
 Use this handy checklist to make sure you don’t forget anything: